-- ▶ for each kind of expression there exists a typing rule, that defines: - if an expression is type correct - how to obtain the result type of the expression from the types of the subexpressions. - five kinds of expressions (at first using words): - Constant numbers have type int. - truth values have type boolean. - ▶ The expression e_1+e_2 has type int, if e_1 and e_2 have type int. - ▶ The expression !e has type boolean, if e has type boolean. - A variable x has the type, with which it was declared.
+- For each kind of expression a typing rule defines - if an expression is type correct and - how to obtain the result type of the expression from the types of the subexpressions. - Five kinds of expressions - Constant numbers have type int. - Truth values have type boolean. - ▶ The expression e_1+e_2 has type int, if e_1 and e_2 have type int. - ▶ The expression !e has type boolean, if e has type boolean. - A variable x has the type, with which it was declared.

-Formalization of "type correct expressions"
+Formalization of "Type Correct Expressions"

-The language of types
+The Language of Types